erikgrinaker/toydb/docs/architecture.md

 [original Raft paper](https://raft.github.io/raft.pdf), and will not be repeated here - refer to it for details. toyDB's implementation follows the paper fairly closely.

-The Raft node [`raft::Node`](https://github.com/erikgrinaker/toydb/tree/master/src/raft/node) is the core of the implementation, a finite state machine with enum variants for the node roles: leader, follower, and candidate.
-This enum wraps the `RoleNode` struct, which contains common node functionality and is generic over the specific roles `Leader`, `Follower`, and `Candidate` that implement the Raft protocol.
+The Raft node [`raft::Node`](https://github.com/erikgrinaker/toydb/tree/master/src/raft/node.rs) is the core of the implementation, a finite state machine with enum variants for the node roles: leader, follower, and candidate.
+This enum wraps the `RawNode` struct, which contains common node functionality and is generic over the specific roles `Leader`, `Follower`, and `Candidate` that implement the Raft protocol.